lsmattick/mystique/README.rst

 ----------------

 This algo generates counter factual data for an experiment given the time series data for the test units and the control units.
-First we explain the mathematical interpretation, then, what attributes are required to use the class along with an example.
+First, we explain the mathematical interpretation, then, what attributes are required to use the class along with an example.

 Formal Math Description